DMIT-2018/2018-Project-eBikes-Labspecs/Marking/Part-3/Receiving-long.md

       - [ ] Minimum one item from order list or minimum one unordered item to process
       - [ ] Values validated
       - [ ] Returns have a reason
-      – [ ] cannot receive more items than order outstanding quantity
+      - [ ] Cannot receive more items than order outstanding quantity
       - [ ] returned items must have a reason
     - [ ] ReceiveOrders – new record
     - [ ] ReceiveOrderDetails – new record for each item for which part has been received